Reviews You Can Rely On

 Most exercise bikes, except those that include professional assembly, are delivered in a large box and require some assembly to get them ready for use.
 We assembled each bike using the included instructions and tools to evaluate the ease of setup.
 We took note of the relative difficulty and time it took to complete the process.
 In terms of portability, we considered the weight of each model, how easy it is to move around, and measured the footprint and overall dimensions to see how much space they occupy.
 These bikes take up a fair amount of space, although the higher-end models with large touchscreens tend to be slightly larger overall.

-The clear winner regarding setup is the Peloton Bike+ because it includes delivery and professional assembly in the purchase price.
+The clear winner for setup is the Peloton Bike+, which includes delivery and professional assembly in the purchase price.
 You must clear a space, and the delivery team will assemble the bike.
-The bike has a relatively average footprint compared to other high-end models, but their large touchscreens make them somewhat tall and stand out in any room.
+The bike has a relatively average footprint compared to other high-end models, but its large touchscreens make it somewhat tall and stand out in any room.
 At 140+ pounds each, these bikes are best left in a dedicated workout space, although they are fairly easy to move around on firm, flat surfaces thanks to their transport wheels.

-The Renpho AI Smart Bike, Schwinn Upright 130, and Yosuda Indoor Cycling Bike scored well in this metric for their quick and easy assembly process and smaller dimensions.
+The Renpho AI Smart Bike, Schwinn Upright 130, and Yosuda Indoor Cycling Bike performed well in this metric for their quick, easy assembly and smaller dimensions.
 Unlike the heavier, higher-end bikes with more complicated assemblies, these models required fewer steps and time to complete the setup.
 With the smallest footprints of all the bikes tested, they also take up much less space in your home.

-The Schwinn AD6, Bowflex VeloCore, and Echelon EX-5s weren't particularly difficult to assemble, but their heavier weight and the number of steps involved make them more time-consuming.
+The Schwinn AD6 and Echelon EX-5s weren't particularly difficult to assemble, but their heavier weight and the number of steps involved make them more time-consuming.
 You'll want to set aside 1-2 hours and enlist another person's help for several steps, particularly when connecting the wires and attaching the consoles on the Bowflex and Echelon bikes.
-Because it lacks a large screen, the AD6 is lighter and has a smaller footprint, while the VeloCore and EX-5s are a fair amount larger and heavier but comparable to other similar bikes with screens.
+Because it lacks a large screen, the AD6 is lighter and has a smaller footprint, while the EX-5s is a fair bit larger and heavier but comparable to other similar bikes with screens.

 Spin Bikes: These are the most common type of exercise bike used for building fitness and getting intense workouts.
 They have a large flywheel with magnetic or friction resistance.
 Spin bikes are also the types that generally come with apps and classes.
 Generally, the highest-rated exercise bikes are spin bikes.
 Note that with spin bikes, your legs are always moving; there is no coasting.
 This makes the workout more intense than riding a road bike, where you often coast on flats and downhills.